 For those unfamiliar, Classic Albums re-examines a “classic album” by the artists and musicians who made them along with a cadre of hit-or-miss talking head critics and fans.
 The gimmick of the series is returning to the studio where the album was made and replaying the master tapes with their creators isolating tracks and performances while providing often lively commentary.
 This is indispensable documentary material for any serious music fan.
 There is nothing else quite like Classic Albums.
 While there have a been a few duds along the way (Simply Red, Stars to name one), the most recent ones have been wonderful (Plastic Ono Band, and Zappa).
 Paranoidextends this winning streak for the British series.

-Sabbath’s influence is immense and songs like “Iron Man” and “Paranoid” have the kind of monster riffs that motivated many a teenager to stop picking their zits and start picking the guitar.
+That is because Sabbath’s influence is immense and songs like “Iron Man” and “Paranoid” have the kind of monster riffs that motivated many a teenager to stop picking their zits and start picking the guitar.
 It’s a virtual right-of-passage for any budding electric guitarist to fumble through “Smoke on the Water,” “Stairway to Heaven,” and Sabbath’s “Iron Man” to be cool.

 There is a lot to Sabbath.
 Tony Iommi, (who freaking looks fantastic BTW) cut off the tips of fingers as a child and then fashioned himself with some prosthetics of his own design.
 The story is retold here.
 You know, it’s great that Brian May of Queen made his own guitar, but Tony Iiommi made his own fingers!
 Try that sometime!
 Iommi is a riff master, and his humility here is refreshing.